Main illustration: Talia Gavish

 1. Total conversations

-One of the simplest but most powerful metrics is a count of every single interaction your team has had with your customers over a given period.
+One of the simplest but most important metrics is a count of every single interaction your team has had with your customers over a given period.
 Tracking this over time can give you a 360 degree view of support trends.
-Are we seeing support requests spike at certain times of the day?
+Are we seeing support requests and support tickets spike at certain times of the day?
 Are we experiencing more bugs in our product?
 It’s a good place to start when building a customer support hiring plan, and gives you a good idea of how much work is on your team’s collective plate.

 Be warned – taking total conversations as your only metric can be misleading.
 Not all conversations are created equal – some queries don’t need to be responded to, while others were never meant for your team in the first place.